Enabling Agile Software Testing With Automation

 The entire development team (QA, Devs, Product Owners) should feel some level of ownership in the quality of the product – including automated testing.

-I have found it extremely valuable to get the Product Owner’s inputs on critical user scenarios, which I then turned into automated smoke tests run against every pull request, giving the whole team higher confidence that the most important pieces of functionality were always working.
+I have found it extremely valuable to get the Product Owner’s inputs on critical user scenarios, which I then turned into automated smoke testing run against every pull request, giving the whole team higher confidence that the most important pieces of functionality were always working.

 While creating some automated tests I uncovered 2 bugs.